Rilladubz/backend/README.md

 ### Response

 **200 (OK)**
-> If successfully registered, endpoint will return HTTP response with status code and a body with a token
+> If successfully registered, endpoint will return HTTP response with status code and a body with a token and user's id, first & last name, email address, and company name.

 **401 (Unauthorized)**
 > If email address is not found or password is incorrect, status 401 will be returned